UTkbxRME7c9C/qemu-kvm-gpu-passthrough/README.md

 # qemu-kvm-gpu-passthrough
-my pcie passthrough setup for a windows 10/11 vm
+My pcie passthrough setup for a windows 10/11 vm

-works on amd ryzen 5 5600x / radeon rx 6650xt, so should work on similar hardware
+works on amd ryzen 5 5600x / radeon rx 6650xt, so it should work on similar hardware

 used but may be optional https://github.com/gnif/vendor-reset/